paulina-grunwald/Web-developer-courses/CSS&Responsive Design/Developing Web Application using Bootstrap4 ( Packt Publishing)/README.md

 ```
 If we choose class ``btn-block`` the button will increase width over entire element.

+# 2. Creating a Solid Scaffolding

 [Bootlint](https://github.com/twbs/bootlint) is a tool that checks for several common HTML mistakes in webpages that are using Bootstrap in a fairly "vanilla" way.

-Boostrap provides headings from h1 to h6.
+Bootstrap provides headings from h1 to h6.

 Bootstrap is based on grid system.
 In a grid layout, content must be placed within columns and only columns may be immediate children of rows.
+The grid system adapts for every viewport and resolution.

 Example: